ingrammicro-xvantage/xi-sdk-go/docs/PriceAndAvailabilityResponseInnerSubscriptionPriceInner.md

 ### GetBillingPeriod

-`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInner) GetBillingPeriod() []PriceAndAvailabilityResponseInnerSubscriptionPriceInnerBillingPeriodInner`
+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInner) GetBillingPeriod() PriceAndAvailabilityResponseInnerSubscriptionPriceInnerBillingPeriod`

 GetBillingPeriod returns the BillingPeriod field if non-nil, zero value otherwise.

 ### GetBillingPeriodOk

-`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInner) GetBillingPeriodOk() (*[]PriceAndAvailabilityResponseInnerSubscriptionPriceInnerBillingPeriodInner, bool)`
+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInner) GetBillingPeriodOk() (*PriceAndAvailabilityResponseInnerSubscriptionPriceInnerBillingPeriod, bool)`

 GetBillingPeriodOk returns a tuple with the BillingPeriod field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetBillingPeriod

-`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInner) SetBillingPeriod(v []PriceAndAvailabilityResponseInnerSubscriptionPriceInnerBillingPeriodInner)`
+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInner) SetBillingPeriod(v PriceAndAvailabilityResponseInnerSubscriptionPriceInnerBillingPeriod)`

 SetBillingPeriod sets BillingPeriod field to given value.